4kumano/LauncherGI/README.md

 - Neither of this project nor me have any relation with miHoYo.
 I'm just one of their many players.
 - This launcher is NOT a replacement for the original launcher!
 - The source code is a complete mess.
-  I wish you the best luck reading them because at this point, only God knows how to read it.

 ## License